Farnborough F1, Kestrel JP10 & One Aviation Kestrel K-350

 Falcon 402

-When you put a single turboprop in the nose of a Cessna 402 you immediately get a look-al-like.
+When you put a single turboprop in the nose of a Cessna 402 you immediately get a look-a-like.
 However, the tip tanks, cockpit window and tail are still clearly original to the Cessna, and as such key feature for recognition. (photo Kevin Cleynhens)

 SOCATA TBM series